nikag83/data-analyst-course-projects/#9 | Integrated Project | Event-based Analytics/README.md

 **NOTES**
-The project has been split into 3 files due to the size
+1. The project has been split into 3 files due to the size
+2. If you can't visualize all of the graphs in the JupyterNotebook file in this repository, please access it from here >> Part 1:
+    Part 2:
+    Part 3:

 ## Project Description
 You work at a startup that sells food products.
 You need to investigate user behavior for the company's app.